-6 horsey headaches that 'inbetweeny weather' brings - Horse & Hound
+6 horsey headaches that ‘inbetweeny weather’ brings - Horse & Hound

 2. Fly masks

-It’s warm and there are flies buzzing around but there’s going to be a downpour in the middle of the day.
-You want to put a fly mask on your horse but it will get soaked — what to do?!
+It’s warm and there are flies buzzing around, but there’s going to be a downpour in the middle of the day.
+You want to put a fly mask on your horse, but it will get soaked — what to do?!

 3. In or out?

-The weather in the morning is gorgeous and you would feel guilty if you didn’t put your horse out into the field to enjoy it, but then it’s due to pour.
-You don’t want your horse to stand in his stable all day, but at the same time they will be miserable if they’re stuck out in grotty weather.
+The weather in the morning is gorgeous and you would feel guilty if you didn’t put your horse out into the field to enjoy it, but then it’s due to pour later.
+You don’t want your horse to stand in his stable all day, but at the same time know he will be walking up and down the fence if he’s stuck out in grotty weather.

 4. Timing to perfection

 You’re about to ride.
 You can see the angriest storm cloud approaching and calculate you have approximately 20 minutes before you end up getting drenched.
-Ready, steady, go!
+Your trainer is always telling you schooling is about quality over quantity, so ready, steady, go!

 5. Walking weatherman/woman